 In the Avesta, this god is mentioned as Atar or Atrash.
 In Pahlavi texts, he is called Atoor, Atar, and Atash, and in Persian, Azar, Ader, Avar, and Atash.
 The root of all these words is the Sanskrit word Agni, which means fire.

-The person who was in charge of guarding the fire was called “Aturbans”.
+The person guarding the fire was called “Aturban.”.

 Immediate divine intervention, instant assistance, an easy life, wisdom, purity, eloquent language, wisdom, awareness of the mind, lasting integrity, courage, and masculinity, as well as an abundance of offspring and the safety of the kingdom, are the virtues that Azar grants to his worshipers.

 The god of fire comes to the aid of the god Tishtar in his victory over the Div of drought, Apush.
-Also, he has helped Jamshid in defeating the Div Azhi Dahāka.
+Also, he helped Jamshid of the Pishdadian dynasty defeat the Div Azhi Dahāka.

 Azargan festival is a ritual in worship of the god of fire.
 The sunflower is one of the symbols of this ancient Iranian mythological figure.